SAP-samples/ui5-mdc-json-tutorial/ex3/readme.md

                     p13nMode = "Item,Value">
 ```
 ## Step 4: Add Value Help Creation in Delegate
-Accessing the payload allows us to identify if a specific filter field requires a value help when created by the delegate.
-Using this information, we can tie the filter field with the value help and attach it as a dependent to the filter bar, but this time within the appropriate JavaScript callback.
-Replace the old implmentation of `_createFilterField` as follows:
+Accessing the payload allows us to identify if a specific filter field requires a value help if created by the delegate.
+Using this information, we can tie the filter field to the value help and attach it as a dependent to the filter bar, but this time within the appropriate JavaScript callback.
+Replace the old implementation of `_createFilterField` as follows:
 ###### delegate/JSONTableDelegate.js
 ```javascript
 	const _createValueHelp = (oFilterBar, sPropertyName) => {